 Since we live in an automated society, it's not surprising that your ability to repay your mortgage loan comes down to just one number.

-The years of paying your various bills: your mortgage, vehicle payments, and credit card bills are analyzed, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+The years of paying your various bills: your mortgage, vehicle payments, and credit card bills are analyzed, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-- Credit History - Have you had credit for many years, or for a short time?
+- Credit History - Have you had credit for many years, or for just a short time?

-Raising your FICO score
+Raising your credit score

-Want to know more about credit scores?
-Give us a call at (773) 774-9040 Ext 121.
+Curious about credit scores?
+Call us: (773) 774-9040 Ext 121.